fluidattacks/makes-example/README.md

 ```

 It temporarily clones the provided repository
-and then executes the job that exits within it.
+and then executes the job that exists within it.
 While executing `/formatPython`,
 it finds two files,
 specifically the ones contained in `api/src`,